Last Updated on March 24, 2021 by Shaun Snapp

 And apparently, Google sees no problem with this.
-A company’s who’s primary motivation to write about CRM is to sell CRM and Google sees this is a very normal and good.
+A company whose primary motivation to write about CRM is to sell CRM, and Google sees this as very normal and good.
 I am aware that Salesforce may have obtained this position through crafting the article to authentically be in this position, but Google should have pushed this result down through intervention, as it is not an unbiased source.

 After this, we get into the authentic results.
 However, I skipped all of the ads, and always skip all of the ads as I am not interested in what people or companies have to say that have paid Google for their position.

 But there is no magic to these ads.
 The person tells Google what they want to look at, and Google tries to divert them from looking at the authentic results as much as possible to view their ads, which is how Google makes its money.